 People should keep an eye on their valuables, especially when self-driving.
 Mongol Rally teams have reported getting robbed by the Turkmen border patrol guards.
 Somebody lost an iPhone and another team lost $4000 cash.

-Note that you can bring in a maximum number of cigarettes into Turkmenistan.
-RFE/RL puts the number at 2 cartons or 400 cigarettes, while we got 1 traveler report saying instead: 2 packs / 40 cigarettes.
-Please let us know if you find out.
-It is worth taking cigarettes as gifts even if you do not smoke, as a pack of cigarettes now costs 25$ in Turkmenistan.
+Note that you can bring in a maximum number of cigarettes into Turkmenistan: 2 packs, or 40 cigarettes.
+Reports seem to indicate no one is counting at the border, though.
+It is worth taking cigarettes as gifts even if you do not smoke, as a pack of cigarettes now costs around 30 manat (~4$) in Turkmenistan.

 Turkmenistan – Kazakhstan border crossing